SSWConsulting/SSW.Rules.Content/rules/software-for-product-design/rule.md

 guid: ebd84a41-b8a7-41a1-b55e-9300a8719372
 ---

-There are a few options when it comes to the best software for product design (the creation of mockups and prototypes in particular).
+There are a few options when it comes to the best software for UI/UX design (the creation of mockups and prototypes in particular).
 The most popular are:

 - Figma (recommended)
 - Adobe XD